abhamacher/ASPIQ/README.md

 Beside providing a time-reducing approach in comparison with manual analyses, the scripts help to fulfill laboratory documentation standards by logging scripts parameter and saving threshold images as well as ROIs.
 Therefor they enable the reproducibility of the analyses.

 Please read the ASPIQ_Workflow_Userguide for detailed instructions how to use the scripts.

+#### Note: This branch contains the scripts used for live cell image measurement within the paper Scholz et al. 2021.